Newsfeeds

 Spring 2025

 In a time when public schools and their resources are already stretched thin, Deaf and Hard of Hearing (DHH) students and their education could be at even more risk due to changes being proposed by the new administration.
-President Trump ran his campaign on the platform that he would dismantle the Department of Education and leave it to each state to determine their education systems (Trump, n.d.).
+President Trump ran his campaign on the platform of dismantling the Department of Education and leaving education to each state to determine its own system (Trump, n.d.).
 As his administration starts out its second term, Trump is expected to sign an executive order and ask Congress to dismantle the Department of Education (Rahman, 2025).
 While this could create a lasting impact on the education of all students, it could hit DHH students and students with other disabilities even harder (Walker, 2025).

-The National Education Association reported in 2025 that 15% of the population of all students in public schools (equating to about 7.5 million students) receive support through the Individuals with Disabilities Education Act (IDEA).
-This accounts for about $15 million that covers services for these students that would likely be spread between different state agencies making it more difficult for all of the students who need support services to really get them (Walker, 2025).
-Another one of the proposed cuts made by the Trump Administration would be to cut Title I funding which supports high-poverty schools.
-This could also lead to schools needing to make the decision to cut related service professionals that are essential to the education of DHH students (Walker, 2024).
+The National Education Association reported in 2025 that 15% of public school students (about 7.5 million students) receive support through the Individuals with Disabilities Education Act (IDEA).
+This accounts for about $15 million, covering services for these students that would likely be spread across different state agencies, making it more difficult for all students who need support services actually to receive them (Walker, 2025).
+Another proposed cut by the Trump Administration would be to Title I funding, which supports high-poverty schools.
+This could also lead schools to cut related service professionals who are essential to the education of DHH students (Walker, 2024).
 This could mean that DHH educational programs in schools could lose the funding that they rely on to provide teachers of the Deaf, interpreters, speech-language pathologists, audiologists, and other related service providers.

 As a school interpreter working within the system, this could have a major impact.
-If budgets are cut, schools may be forced to cut back on personnel.
+If budgets are cut, schools may be forced to reduce personnel.
 This could mean that fewer interpreters are in place to support the educational access of DHH students.
-It could also mean that teachers of the Deaf and their positions in the school could be eliminated and DHH students placed in general special education classrooms.
-This would place a lot of strain on the staff that currently supports DHH students and most likely will impact the quality of the education they receive.
-These proposed changes could also make it more difficult for a school interpreter to encourage positive and healthy identity development and honor the intersectionalities of the student.
+It could also mean that teachers of the Deaf and their positions in the school could be eliminated, and that DHH students would be placed in general special education classrooms.
+This would put significant strain on the staff currently supporting DHH students and most likely impact the quality of the education they receive.
+These proposed changes could also make it more difficult for a school interpreter to encourage positive, healthy identity development and to honor the student's intersectionalities.
 Interpreters could become overwhelmed and have less bandwidth to get to know each student and understand what best fits their individual needs.
-Additionally, budget cuts could lead to a lack of Deaf role models (in positions such as Teacher of the Deaf or instructional aid) in the schools.
-This could negatively impact the DHH students’ abilities to create positive Deaf identities which in turn could inhibit their ability to learn, develop, and achieve all that they can (Wu & Grant, 2020).
+Additionally, budget cuts could lead to a shortage of Deaf role models (in positions such as Teacher of the Deaf or instructional aide) in schools.
+This could negatively impact DHH students’ ability to create positive Deaf identities, which, in turn, could inhibit their learning, development, and achievement (Wu & Grant, 2020).

 References